MewsSystems/mews-challenge/README.md

 ## Mews Challenge

-This is a source code of a game presented at WebExpo 2019 by Mews.
-You can play 2 games: design game and developer game.
+This is a source code of an app that we’ve used on a number of conferences and events in 2019.
+You can play one of the games in “designer” or “developer” category.

 Design game consists of 20 questions where you're supposed to choose the image with better UI/UX.
 Each question has 2 possible variants.